-During a crash, your seat belt helps restrain your lower body and torso.
+During a frontal crash, your seat belts help restrain your lower body and torso.
 Your airbag provides a cushion to help restrain and protect your head and chest.

 Since both airbags use the same sensors, both airbags normally inflate at the same time.
 However, it is possible for only one airbag to inflate.